 When it comes to camera replacement apps for iPhone photographers, there’s a seemingly endless list of options.
 While many people stick to using the native camera app due to its ease of use and accessibility, it’s definitely worth considering third-party camera apps.
-In this article we’ll take a look at the new Manual Camera app which offers manual control of settings such as exposure, ISO, shutter speed and white balance.
+In this article we’ll take a look at the new Manual Camera app.
+And you’ll discover how to use the iPhone manual camera controls such as exposure, ISO, shutter speed and white balance.

 Many camera apps offer multiple shooting modes, built-in filters and other editing tools for post-processing images.
 Some even try to emulate the shooting experience of using a DSLR to some degree.